Institute of European Art History

 Outreach

-Art and society are mutually interdependent—which is why we believe it is essential to use art as a catalyst for dialogue, thereby bridging the gaps between research, teaching, and the public.
-In addition to lectures, publications, and media appearances, we regularly organize exhibitions, film series, and other events to achieve this goal.
+Art and society are closely interconnected—which is why we believe it is essential to use art as a catalyst for dialogue, bridging the gaps between research, teaching, and the public.
+To this end, the Institute regularly organizes events open to the public such as exhibitions, a themed series of film screenings, and other events.
+Members of the Institute work to make their research accessible through lectures, publications, and media appearances.

 Kunst und Populärkultur im Film